Buying Plywood — Avoid Costly Mistakes | SplicePly

 • Uneven layers

-• Low-density filler material
+• Low-density fillers

-These hidden defects reduce structural performance.
+These hidden defects can compromise long-term performance.

-What to Check
+What to Inspect

 • Edge finish

-• Layer uniformity
+• Layer consistency

 • Surface smoothness